Linguistics, Psycholinguistics, Language development and impairment, Bilingualism/Multilingualism

-Professor Ianthi Maria Tsimpli is Chair of English and Applied Linguistics at the Department of Theoretical and Applied Linguistics, Faculty of Modern & Medieval Languages.
+Professor Ianthi Maria Tsimpli is Chair of English and Applied Linguistics at the Department of Theoretical and Applied Linguistics, Faculty of Modern and Medieval Languages and Linguistics.

 She recently held the positions of Professor of Multilingualism and Cognition at the School of Psychology and Clinical Language Sciences, Reading and the position of Professor of Psycholinguistics and Director of the Language Development Lab, Thessaloniki, Greece.